Can ATVs Go in Water? How Not to Ruin Your Bike

 Typical damage from hydro locking bent connecting rod, cracked crankshaft, fractures in the cylinder walls, blown oil seals in the cylinder head, and blown valves.

-Attempting to start an engine that has stopped from being submerged can also cause engine damage.
-That is why you mustn’t try to start the engine that before it’s thoroughly inspected.
+Attempting to start an engine that has stopped after submerging can lead to further damage.
+That is why you should never attempt to start the engine before it’s thoroughly inspected.

 Please refer to your user manual for vehicle-specific guidelines on what to do before you start an ATV immersed in water.
-If you don’t have your user manual at hand, you can head over to our guide with general guidelines on repairing a submerged ATV.
+If you don’t have your user manual, you can head to our guide with general guidelines on repairing a submerged ATV.

-The Drive Belt May Get Wet, Causing Loss of Traction
+The Drive Belt May Get Wet, Causing a Loss of Traction

 The drive clutch, connected to the engine, uses friction to transfer engine power via the drive belt out to the driven clutch connected to the wheels via drive shafts.

 The clutch and belt assembly is located inside a protective casing known as the clutch or belt housing.
-The friction between the belt and clutches that occur from regular operation generates a lot of heat the needs to be removed to prevent belt overheating and consequently belt slippage.
+The friction between the belt and clutches from regular operation generates a lot of heat that must be removed to prevent belt overheating and, consequently, belt slippage.

 The belt housing has two ports to keep the system cool, one that sucks cool air in and another that blows warm air out from the case.